the-sanyam/Ecommerce-product-recommendation/README.md

 ![Python](https://img.shields.io/badge/Python-3.7%2B-blue)
 ![Scikit-learn](https://img.shields.io/badge/Scikit--learn-0.24.2-blue)

+## Project Overview

-This repository contains an E-commerce Product Recommendation project that utilizes Collaborative Filtering techniques to recommend shoes products from the "Amazon UK shoes product reviews dataset".
-Collaborative Filtering is a popular approach in recommendation systems, which predicts users' interests by collecting preferences or information from many users.
+This repository contains an E-commerce Product Recommendation project that utilizes recommendation techniques to recommend shoes products from the "Amazon UK shoes product reviews dataset".
+Recommendation systems are essential tools in today's digital landscape, guiding users to personalized content and products.
+This project explores and implements various recommendation approaches to enhance user experiences in e-commerce, including content-based filtering, memory-based collaborative filtering, and model-based collaborative filtering.

 ## Dataset

 The dataset used in this project is the "Amazon UK shoes product reviews dataset".
 It contains a collection of customer reviews and ratings for shoes products available on Amazon UK.
 The dataset provides valuable insights into customers' preferences and opinions about different shoes products.

-## Project Overview

-The goal of this project is to build a recommendation system that suggests shoes products to users based on their past preferences and behavior.
-Collaborative Filtering is employed to identify similar users or items based on their ratings and recommend shoes products that have been positively rated by similar users.

-## Dependencies

-The following dependencies are required to run the project:

-- Python 3.7 or above
-- Scikit-learn 0.24.2
+### Content-Based Filtering

+Content-based filtering recommends products based on their textual attributes, such as product names, descriptions, and user reviews.
+It offers personalized recommendations by matching the content of products with a user's preferences.

+### Memory-Based Collaborative Filtering

+Memory-based collaborative filtering checks user-user similarity and recommends items based on the preferences or behaviors of similar users.
+It provides user-centric suggestions using similarity metrics like Pearson correlation and cosine similarity.

+### Model-Based Collaborative Filtering

+Model-based collaborative filtering employs matrix factorization techniques, such as Singular Value Decomposition (SVD), to identify latent patterns in user-item interactions.
+It offers highly personalized product recommendations based on correlations between items.

 ## Contact